Progress Bar Design

 In any case, the actual progress of a task is often impossible to know.
 When performing a network request or other asynchronous action online, an app has no way of knowing how far along the remote process has progressed.
 It only knows the beginning and end; when the request begins and then when it succeeds or fails.

 For this reason, on most apps featuring progress bars - such as Apple’s Safari browser for example - the progress bar will initially advance a certain amount, then slow to a crawl, before finally rushing to complete.

 A good UI provides feedback to its users.
 Feedback is especially important when user action prompts a delayed or asynchronous effect, such as downloading a file, initiating a process, or submitting a request that must be validated by a server.

 Whenever an app asks a user to wait, it’s important that the user be informed that they’re waiting, and why.
 Otherwise the user is likely to believe that their action hasn’t been received, or that they’ve frozen, broken, or otherwise killed the app.
 Same goes for a page load progress bar; design it incorrectly, and you can frustrate the user as they watch the bar progress, then slow to a crawl.

 No one likes to wait, and yet sometimes waiting can add value to what follows.
 Comparison apps, especially in the security and travel industries, often introduce artificial waiting in order to make their results feel more valuable; as if they were the outcome of heavy bespoke calculations.
 It works!

 When waiting is just waiting, be sure to choose your progress bar carefully.
 In one famous example, Facebook found that by replacing their branded loading indicator with a stock device spinner, users were more likely to put blame for the delay on their device than on Facebook.

-In any case, though, no matter how well you design your progress bar, your user shouldn’t be given too much time to admire it!
+In any case, though, no matter how well you design your CSS progress bar animation, your user shouldn’t be given too much time to admire it!

 Progress bar design: best practices